mkespi/Portfolio/README.md

 ---

 ## About Me
-I am a cybersecurity professional with a passion for securing systems, networks, and applications.
-I specialize in penetration testing, threat analysis, and incident response.
+Future cybersecurity professional dedicated to safeguarding systems, networks, and applications against evolving threats.
+With a specialization in penetration testing, threat analysis, and incident response, I work to proactively identify and mitigate vulnerabilities before they can be exploited.
+My passion lies in building resilient defenses and ensuring the security and privacy of the people and organizations that rely on them.
+Every assessment, every log review, and every response effort is driven by a commitment to protecting others in an increasingly connected world.

 ---

 ## Projects

-Here are some of my key projects in PDF format!
+Here are some of my key projects that I learned through university:

 - **[Professional Statement](https://raw.githubusercontent.com/mkespi/Portfolio/main/Course1.pdf)**
   A summary of my professional background and goals.